 - If, like me, you are partial to some chocolate in your banana muffins, my tip would be to use best quality dark chocolate and chop it roughly yourself.
 This way you will get not only chocolate chunks of the size of your liking but also a bit of what I call “chocolate dust” which you also add to your muffin mixture and which disperses through the batter making it a bit more chocolatey and luxurious.
 You don’t get that with chocolate chips!

-- These banana muffins can be stored in the airtight container for up to 4 days (that is yet to happen in our house lol).
+- These banana muffins can be stored in the airtight container for up to 4 days.
 Don’t refrigerate them as this will affect their texture and taste.
-They freeze really well so simply wrap them tightly in some aluminium foil and pop in the freezer for when needed.
+They freeze really well.
+Simply wrap them tightly in some aluminium foil and pop in the freezer for when needed.
 They defrost really quickly in room temperature.

 Healthy Banana Muffins – Step-By-Step Instructions